 29th Jan, 2022

-What you learn and whom you learn from makes a great deal of difference in learning things the right way.
+What you learn and whom you learn from make a great deal of difference in learning things the right way.
 The majority of the time, people trust people and anything they tell them becomes a fact.
 Unless proven, everything is folklore and just a blind belief.
 A myth is nothing but a false belief.
 There are myths everywhere and in everything.
 Are there myths in Agile Coaching too?
 Oh, yes, it is.
-Let's discuss the top 10 myths of Agile Coach in the industry.
+Let's discuss the top 10 myths of Agile coaches in the industry.

 1. Agile Coach is a framework expert:

-I have been asked the same question over and over again by so many participants of my class.
+I have been asked the same question over and over again by so many participants in my class.
 What framework can help me become an Agile Coach?
 Frameworks don't create Agile Coach but understanding the need for change and helping them change does.
 An Agile Coach is a change agent and a facilitator.
 They help organizations with the change they aspire for and coach them for it.

 An Agile Coach should have an understanding of multiple frameworks but having preference over certain frameworks makes them a framework consultant than a coach.
 A coach enables people to create their own processes to solve their own problems.
 Agile Coach is not a framework expert nor a representative for any framework.
-Any preference over a specific framework will create a bias in the Coach’s mind and as a Coach, one should not have a bias towards any framework.
+Any preference over a specific framework will create a bias in the Coach’s mind and as a Coach, one should not have a bias toward any framework.

 Reality: Agile Coach identifies and showcases the need for change in the Organization and brings visibility.

 2. Agile Coach is a problem solver or a solution provider

 The expectation in the industry for a coach is to either solve the Organization's problem or provide a solution for it.
 One main reason why business and management think of this role as a problem solver is that this is one of the highest-paid roles.
 Coaching is developmental facilitation where the coach enables people to solve their own problems and achieve their own goals.
 A coach is supposed to reduce dependency and not create one.